marnelfr/noteKeeper/README.md

     - we can drag circles at the midline of the box to create constraint relationship.
     - we can drag squares that that box has at its corners to set fixed sizing within the designer

+## Activity/Layout Relationship
+It can be create **programmatically**
+- Using Java code to create class instance and
+- Where relationships and properties will be set in code.\
+But actually, we mostly use layout files where
+- XML files describe View hierarchy
+- Usually created using the Android Studio UI Designer

+But there is no implicit relationship between an activity and a layout.\
+**setContentView**: method used by an activity to explicitly load the layout resource it wants to work on.\
+Once the layout is loaded, the activity must request references to its views using the `findViewById` method.
+This last method require a parameter (layout file resource or item's id value) provided by the **R class**, a generated class.
+It contains nested classes.
+The most useful are
+- **R.layout** to load the layout files.
+It owns an public int attribute for each layout in the project named as it
+- **R.id** to load the layout resources.
+It owns an public int attribute for each view in the project named as it that give us back a reference to it.
+    - They return a **NullRefernceException** when the layout or id require doesn't exist.

+## Spinners
+They have two identities:
+- The first part that shows the current selection,
+- The second part, an area, that's opens up when user type on the spinner's triangle.
+For this purpose, they do need to have layouts associated with them.
+- One used to format the current selection
+- Another one to format each of the available selections.
+So populating a spinner require 3 tasks: getting data across and managing each of those layouts.
+That's where **Adapter** come out since they are responsible for doing the work of moving the data over and managing each of those layouts.\
+There are different kinds of adapters available:
+- Some manage in-memory data sources like arrays or lists
+- Other manage database sources that use cursors.